neelchauhan/www.neelc.org/content/posts/hp-t620-plus-opnsense.md

 ---
-title: "Fixing the \"Segmentation Fault\" when installing OPNsense on the HP T620 Plus"
+title: "Fixing the \"Segmentation Fault\" error when installing OPNsense on the HP T620 Plus"
 date: 2019-07-05T15:36:00-04:00
 showDate: true
 ---